About this book

 The reserve, however, offers nothing to Nipishish.
 He remembers little of his late mother and father.
 In fact, he seems to know less about himself than the people at the band office.
 He must try to rediscover the old ways, face the officials who find him a threat, and learn the truth about his father's death.

-Winner of the Geoffrey Bilson Award for Historical Fiction for Young People 2005
+- Winner Geoffrey Bilson Award for Historical Fiction for Young People, 2005